-Is a borrower required to have an escrow for their taxes and insurance?
+Is a borrower required to have an escrow account for their taxes and insurance?

-Some in-house loans require an escrow depending on your LTV, loan term, and credit history.
-If an escrow is not required for your loan, we encourage members to designate a special savings account at Co-op Credit Union for those funds.
+Some in-house loans require an escrow account depending on your loan to value, loan term and credit history.
+If an escrow account is not required for your loan we encourage members to designate a special savings account at Co-op Credit Union for those funds.